kazurayam/FindElementsByXPath-getWebElementsAsList/README.md

     <option value="Seoul">Seoul CURA Healthcare Center</option>
 </select>
 ```
 The way how the web elements are marked up is not significant.
 You may have &lt;li&gt;, &lt;tr&gt;, &lt;a&gt; or whatever.
-We are able to code appropriate XPath expression to select the elements of our interest out of the target HTML.
+We are able to code appropriate XPath expression to select the HTML elements of our interest out of the target page.

-2. My test code has a list of expected texts to be displayed in the target pages.
+2. My test case has a list of texts.
 Let me name it as **the expected data**.
-Let me suppose I have the following literal in my test case, for example:
+Let me suppose I have the following literal in my test case code, for example:
 ```
 List<Map<String,String>> data =  [
     ["text":"Hongkong CURA Healthcare Center"],